Home | Bibliography | Site Search

 Remarks about Wittgenstein's Tractatus Logico-Philosophicus

-A Theory is not an Insight into Reality Itself
+A Theory is not an Insight into Reality itself

 The Essence of What-is